rish283/contrast/research.md

 <img style="float: left; padding-right:25px" src="/fm3.JPG" width="50%" height="50%">

-In this work, we combine the expressive power of the Gaussian RKHS and the accuracy of quantum physics to create a framework for quantifying the predictive uncertainty of a neural network model with significantly greater precision and speed than typical Bayesian approaches.
+In this work, we combine the expressive power of the Gaussian RKHS and the accuracy of quantum physics to create a framework for quantifying the predictive uncertainty of a neural network model that is significantly more precise and faster than typical Bayesian approaches.